zauberware/react-svg-assets/README.md

 ## Getting Started

 ### Prequisites
 This module depends on the **NEW Context API** as introduced in React 16.3.0.
-You can read more about the Context API in the [official documentation](https://reactjs.org/docs/context.html) or try our [soon to be written tutorial]()
+You can read more about the Context API in the [official documentation](https://reactjs.org/docs/context.html).

 ### Installation
 ```